axelhahn/cronwrapper/readme.md

 # Axels Cronwrapper

-Unix shell scripts to make it easier handling the status of cronjobs.
+Unix shell scripts to make it easier to handle the status of cronjobs.

 GNU GPL 3.0